 2. The Museum of Liverpool

-Free museums are one of civilisation’s better ideas, and Liverpool does them unusually well.
-The Museum of Liverpool is not just free, but actually good, which is rarer than it should be.
-National Museums Liverpool says admission to its museums and galleries is free, with the Museum of Liverpool open as part of that wider network.
-(Liverpool Museums)
+Free museums are one of civilisation's better ideas, and the Museum of Liverpool is a strong example.
+It is not just free but genuinely good, which is rarer than it should be.
+The venue is open daily as part of the National Museums Liverpool network, and it tells the city's story properly.

-It sits on the waterfront looking modern and confident, and inside it tells the city’s story properly: trade, music, football, class, migration, industry, reinvention, pride, stubbornness, and the many occasions Liverpool has refused to behave itself.
+Inside, you will find exhibits detailing Liverpool's history of trade, music, football, class, migration, industry, reinvention, pride, stubbornness, and the many occasions the city has refused to behave itself.
 In other words, the usual local virtues.
-(Liverpool Museums)

 It is the kind of place you enter thinking you'll have a quick look around and leave two hours later having learned three things, remembered five, and developed one unexpectedly strong opinion about local history.